SublimeText/CoffeeScript/README.md

 You can access the commands either using the command palette (`ctrl+shift+P` or `cmd+shift+P`) or via shortcuts.

 	alt+shift+t - Run a Cake task
-	alt+shift+r - Run some CoffeeScript (puts/print is available for output) alt+shift+s - Run a syntax check
+	alt+shift+r - Run some CoffeeScript (prints output to a panel on the bottom) alt+shift+s - Run a syntax check
 	alt+shift+c - Compile a file
 	alt+shift+d - Display compiled JavaScript